 Users of Coinbase can buy cryptocurrencies using the fiat currencies of any of the 32 countries in which Coinbase is available.
 You can sell cryptocurrencies in all 32 countries except for Australia and Canada.

 As a beginner, it’s important that you choose an exchange that allows fiat currency trading.
-If you use Bitstamp or Coinbase you won’t need to visit another exchange before you start trading.
-So for this, Bitstamp vs Coinbase stand it's a tie, as You’ll find everything you need in one place!
+If you use Bitstamp or Coinbase, you won’t need to visit another exchange before you start trading.
+So, here, Bitstamp VS Coinbase debate comes to a tie, as you’ll find everything you need in one place!

 Bitstamp has 11 unique trading pairs.

 Note: A trading pair is two currencies that can be traded.
 The trade will have an exchange rate like the ones you see at the Bureau de Change in the airport.
 One example of a trading pair that Bitstamp offers is, 1 Litecoin (LTC) = 148.18 US Dollars (USD).